-Learn about what work an office administrator performs.
-Discover academic requirements and needed skills as well as employment outlook and salary to see if this is the right career for you.
+Learn what work an office administrator performs.
+Discover the academic requirements and needed skills, as well as the employment outlook and salary info to see if this is the right career for you.

-Office administrators perform administrative and management tasks to ensure that their staffs can work efficiently and effectively.
-They are employed by all types of organizations, including large corporations, small business, non-profit organizations and governmental agencies.
+Office administrators perform administrative and management tasks to ensure that staff can work efficiently and effectively.
+They are employed by all types of organizations, including large corporations, small businesses, non-profit organizations and governmental agencies.
 Common duties of office administrators include allocating work assignments, setting deadlines, maintaining office equipment, ordering office supplies, training employees, evaluating work performance and formulating and implementing company policies.

-Most places of employment prefer candidates for positions in office administration to have training beyond high school, such as an associate's or bachelor's degree.
+Most places of employment prefer candidates for positions in office administration to have training beyond high school, such as an associate's or bachelor's degree, although some positions are available to those with a high school diploma or equivalent.
 Common degrees or areas of study include business administration and office management.
 Courses in a 2-year associate's or 4-year bachelor's program that can help prepare you for a career as an office administrator include bookkeeping, business correspondence, records management, business law, career planning, professional development and computer applications.